MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The ``-a`` or ``--all`` option allows you to specify the isotopic information for all atoms of a specific type (i.e. all carbons, all hydrogens, etc.)
+The ``-a`` or ``--all`` option allows you to specify the isotopic information for all atoms of a specific type (e.g. all carbons within a molecule will have absolute mass "13" etc.)

 * To add isotope designations to all atoms of a specific element, use the ``-a`` or ``--all`` option: